Wowiee3/SunwayCTF-challs/copyright/README.md

 ## Copyright
-Recently, someone has been stealing my poems, so I was forced to put my signature on it.
-However, I might have accidentally placed the wrong signature image...
+Someone has been stealing my poems recently, I will put the flag as my signature next time!
+However, I think the person covered up my signature with a weird image...

-Solution: pdftohtml to extract the each PDF layers `sunctf{wr0ng_s1gnatur3}`
+Solution: binwalk jpg for zip file > pdf2john > ctrl+A for the flag `sunctf{wr0ng_s1gnatur3}`